ehanahamed/quizfreely/docs/dev/api/auth.md

 Then, when the user does some action, like creating a studyset, the cookie with the session token is in that http request.
 Quizfreely's API checks our Postgres database to make sure the session is valid.

 These sessions expire after 10 days.
 If a user's session is expired, they just log in again to get a new session.
 When they log in with a username and password, the api checks if the password is correct by comparing the inputted password's hash with the hashed/encrypted password stored in the database.
 If they match, the user is given a new session.
-There is no "refresh token", user's just sign in again to get a new session.
+There is no "refresh token", users just sign in again to get a new session.

 Hashing/encryption uses postgres' cryptographic functions (`pgcrypto`), so it's reliable & secure :3